 The City recently launched a new Community Engagement Program.
 So what exactly is community engagement?
 Community engagement is the act of you and your neighbors constructively sharing ideas and valuable feedback about our community.
 Community engagement is a vital part of the democratic process and is essential to evolving our community.

 We want to know what you #thinkreno can be to help us create a new vision for our city.
+Learn more about how your ideas matter by reading our latest blog article.
 You can share your ideas by attending a community forum, starting a discussion at thinkreno.org, or staying informed and engaged through our social media channels.
+Check out the word cloud below based on #thinkreno ideas we've received so far!

 Be the change you want to see in the #biggestlittlecity and start engaging across the following platforms: